 Commenting on Pumphrey’s sculptures, foundation President William A. McIntosh said, “This sculptor animates his subjects with a commanding mixture of energy, ferocity, and resolve that richly complements the other statuary at the memorial.”

 “This memorial is the result of the vision and leadership of a few who saw the need to commemorate the valor, fidelity, and sacrifice of those who landed at Normandy, signaling the beginning of the end of WWII,” Pumphrey said.

 “Perhaps an underlying theme of this memorial is vision and leadership.
 Without the vision and leadership of the Allied leaders, there can be little doubt that western civilization as it was known up to that time would have perished.
 I am very proud to have been asked to give visual form to those visionary leaders.”

-Pumphrey has been an art professor at Lynchburg College for 25 years.
-He received his BA in art at Lynchburg College in 1974.
+Pumphrey has been an art professor at University of Lynchburg for 25 years.
+He received his BA in art at University of Lynchburg in 1974.
 In 1977, he earned his master of fine arts degree in sculpture from the University of Georgia.
 Elements of Art, authored by Pumphrey, is a design text for college students that reflects his insights into the universal principles of two- and three-dimensional design.

 For more information, contact Shannon Brennan, LC director of media relations, at 434-544-8609.